 Biodiversity & Pest Management

 Organic Management of Flea Beetles: Flea beetles are common garden pests found throughout the Pacific Northwest.
 Flea beetle feeding on plants in the Brassicaceae and Solanaceae families can scar foliage and potato tubers, leading to reduced marketable yields and potential total crop loss.
-This publication introduces growers to current organic management options, including cultural control techniques such as trap crops, companion plants, and mulches; biological control; and approved organic pesticides.
+This publication introduces current organic management options, including cultural control techniques such as trap crops, companion plants, and mulches; biological control; and approved organic pesticides.

 What's Wrong with my Potato Tubers?
 Diagnosing Tuber Abnormalities in Western Oregon and Washington: Describes and illustrates (color photos) tuber damage caused by insect pests, plant diseases, and physiological disorders.